 4. Seek independent legal advice

 You are entitled to seek legal advice elsewhere.
 We recommend getting some impartial advice before signing any paperwork from an heir hunter.
-There are many companies who will offer free advice to ensure that you are getting a fair deal.
+There are many companies that will offer free advice to ensure that you are getting a fair deal.

 5. Take time to carefully consider your decision